dbcook/openrocket-database/README.md

 * Detailed documentation on how the components database works, and much info about restrictions and limitations.
 * Much research data added as comments in the files
-* Mass overrides removed - material densities set correctly
+* Mass overrides mostly removed - material densities set correctly
 * Mass data for tubing analyzed to remove outliers and derive correct average densities
 * A master materials reference file is provided with heavily researched data
 * Major expansion and cleanup of the Estes parts file